 And the examples he gives of the supposed power of selection fall into two categories:

 - Guiding the evolution of organs such as eyes, wings, ears etc. – via his hypothetical part-formed intermediates, which are invalid because they ignore the biochemical implications.

-- Guiding the ‘evolution’ of genes, and his biomorphs – both of which rely on foresight – so they do not illustrate natural selection at all.
+- Guiding the ‘evolution’ of genes, and his biomorphs – both of which rely on foresight – so they do not illustrate natural selection.

 His biomorphs present an interesting comparison with the real world.